 Most Common Uses of Corten Steel

 Due to its strength and resistance to weather damage, there are several uses that Corten lends itself well to.
 It is ideally suited for shipping containers, as it ensures the container has longevity.
 As the oxidised layer forms, it protects the steel box and prevents the unit from becoming damaged, whether on a cargo vessel at sea or being used outdoors as a storage unit.
-The steel is easily modified too, so containers made from Corten are a great base for conversion projects: it can be cut down, painted and can withstand adding fixtures, such as doors and windows, without compromising the structural integrity.
+The steel is easily modified too, so containers made from Corten are a great base for conversion projects: it can be cut down, and painted and can withstand adding fixtures, such as doors and windows, without compromising the structural integrity.
 We proudly use Corten Steel for our shipping containers as it offers exceptional durability, corrosion resistance, and aesthetic appeal.
 Its ability to withstand harsh environmental conditions makes it a preferred choice for maritime applications, ensuring reliable performance and longevity.
 Corten Steel is also frequently used for outdoor projects and architecture.
 Famous landmarks, such as the Angel of the North in Gateshead and Broadcasting Tower at Leeds Beckett University, have utilised Corten Steel for the exterior of their buildings as it not only provides a strong, robust material to build with, but it also gives an aesthetically pleasing appearance that stands out against the landscape.